Last reviewed: May 28, 2021

 Both the Johnson & Johnson/Janssen and Oxford-AstraZeneca COVID-19 vaccines have proven to be effective against COVID-19 in studies conducted in a variety of settings among diverse populations using a variety of clinical endpoints.

 In post-authorization studies, both the Oxford-AstraZeneca and J&J/Janssen COVID-19 vaccines have been demonstrated to be safe.
-The only new safety signal identified in post-authorization surveillance studies of both vaccines is an association with rare blood clotting events with low platelet counts - thrombosis with thrombocytopenia syndrome (TTS) and vaccine-induced thrombotic thrombocytopenia (VITT) - which were not observed in the Phase 3 trials.
+One safety signal identified in post-authorization surveillance studies of both vaccines is an association with rare blood clotting events with low platelet counts - thrombosis with thrombocytopenia syndrome (TTS) and vaccine-induced thrombotic thrombocytopenia (VITT) - which were not observed in the Phase 3 trials.
 The American Society of Hematology maintains an up-to-date resource on TTS/VITT that includes a case definition and recommendations regarding diagnostic evaluation and acute management.

 J&J/Janssen’s COVID-19 vaccine Ad26.COV2.S is an adenovirus vectored vaccine that has been shown to be highly effective in preventing symptomatic COVID-19 disease.